-This award recognises outstanding initiatives conducted by higher education and industry designed to promote economic, social, environmental or cultural development of rural and regional communities.
+This award recognises outstanding initiatives conducted by higher education and industry designed to promote economic, social, environmental or cultural development.
 This award focuses on close engagement with a broad community.

 This award recognises outstanding collaborative efforts for the benefit of the nation.
 Benefits should include social, environmental and cultural outcomes.
 The primary purpose of the project is not to generate economic wealth for a company, university or other group.

 The Ashley Goldsworthy Award for Sustained Collaboration was introduced in 2008 to recognise enduring inter-sectorial relationships that have achieved significant commercial, economic and/or social impact benefits.
 BHERT invites applications from universities and businesses with long term collaborative relationships to apply for this prestigious Award and for the first time will present a prize of $10,000 to the winner.

 |Venue:||Park Hyatt Melbourne|